My Mexican guide, Alfredo, lowered the binoculars, slowly turned his head, and spoke again with the steady assurance of an old hand.

 "Alfredo, do you see him?"

-"I got him!" he said as we approached a few minutes later, and he looked at me with eyes I will never forget.
+"I got him!" he said as we approached a short time later, and he looked at me with eyes I will never forget.

 Alfredo and I both raised our binoculars toward where he pointed, and Enrique tried to guide us to the buck: